Lawrence1024/FBLAComputerGameSimulation/README.md

       * Use mouse to click on different buttons
    2. Level maneuver
       * Use WASD or ↑↓→← to move the player
+   3. Quit program
+      * Pressing the ESC will activate the pause menu
+      * User can quit anytime by pressing the quit button on the pause menu

 Cool Features
 ============
    1. Avatar
       * User can change their avatar by clicking the avatar on the map page
    2. ESC key
-      * Pressing the ESC will activate the pause menu
       * User can change the volume of the game from there and nevigate to different scenes
-      * The user can quit anytime by pressing the quit button on the pause menu
    3. Instructions and Tutorial
       * Graphical instructions are provided
       * A tutorial is provided at the end of the instructions